Defense Technical Information Center

-The Defense Technical Information Center (DTIC, /'di:tɪk/) is the repository for research and engineering information for the United States Department of Defense (DoD).
-DTIC's services are available to DoD personnel, federal government personnel, federal contractors and selected academic institutions.
-The general public can access unclassified information through its public website.
+The Defense Technical Information Center (DTIC, /'di:tɪk/) is the United States Department of Defense (DoD) repository for research and engineering information.
+DTIC's services are available to DoD personnel, federal government employees, federal contractors, and selected academic institutions.
+The general public can access unclassified information approved for public release through the DTIC website.

 History

-The DTIC traces its history to the June 1945 formation of the Air Documents Research Center (ADRC), a joint effort of the US Army Air Force, US Navy and Royal Air Force to build a single collection of captured German aeronautical research, based in London.
-The ADRC was initially tasked with the sorting of the document collection into three broad groups; documents that would assist the war in the Pacific theater, documents of immediate intelligence interest to the United States or British forces and documents of interest for future research.
+DTIC traces its origins to the Air Documents Research Center (ADRC), formed in June 1945 as a joint effort of the US Air Force, US Navy, and the United Kingdom's Royal Air Force.
+Based in London, the ADRC was established to build a single collection of captured German aeronautical research.
+Its initial task was to sort the documents into three groups: those that would assist the war in the Pacific theater, those of immediate intelligence interest to American or British forces, and those of interest for future research.

-With the ending of the war in 1945, the ADRC moved to Wright Field in Dayton, Ohio and became the Air Documents Division (ADD).
-In 1948, the secretaries of the Navy and Air Force redesigned ADD into the Central Air Documents Office (CADO) giving it the collection of captured documents and also broadened its mission to include collecting, processing and disseminating information.
+After the war ended in 1945, the ADRC moved to Wright Field in Dayton, Ohio, and was renamed the Air Documents Division (ADD).
+In 1948, the secretaries of the Navy and Air Force redesignated ADD as the Central Air Documents Office (CADO), transferring to it the collection of captured documents and broadening its mission to include collecting, processing, and disseminating technical information.

-In 1951, the group was renamed the Armed Services Technical Information Agency (ASTIA) to "provide an integrated program of scientific and technical services for the Department of Defense and its contractors".
-As part of this reorganization, a branch office was opened in the Library of Congress, Washington.
-One major project during the ASTIA era was to develop library catalog systems to organize the growing body of work.
-This led to the Uniterm indexing system in the early 1950s.
+In 1951, the organization was renamed the Armed Services Technical Information Agency (ASTIA) to "provide an integrated program of scientific and technical services for the Department of Defense and its contractors".
+A branch office was opened in the Library of Congress in Washington as part of this reorganization.
+One of ASTIA's principal projects was developing library catalog systems to organize its growing holdings, which led to the adoption of the Uniterm indexing system in the early 1950s.

-In 1963, the group was once again reorganized to become the Defense Documentation Center for Science and Technical Information (DDC), and placed under the direction of the Defense Supply Agency (DSA).
-The DDC moved to Cameron Station, Alexandria, Virginia.
-The name changed again in 1969 to become the DTIC.
-In 1995, it moved to Andrew T. McNamara Headquarters Complex, Fort Belvoir, Virginia, as part of the reformed Defense Logistics Agency.
+In 1963, the organization was again restructured and became the Defense Documentation Center for Science and Technical Information (DDC), placed under the Defense Supply Agency (DSA).
+The DDC relocated to Cameron Station, Alexandria, Virginia.
+It was renamed the Defense Technical Information Center in 1969.
+In 1995, DTIC moved to the Andrew T. McNamara Headquarters Complex at Fort Belvoir, Virginia, as part of the reformed Defense Logistics Agency.

+In August 2025, the Under Secretary of Defense for Research and Engineering, Emil Michael, directed a reduction of DTIC's civilian staff from 154 to 40.
+A memorandum titled "Rationalization and Transformation of the Defense Technical Information Center" stated that DTIC's organizational model and information platform were not suited to current needs, including the integration of artificial intelligence and alignment with other defense data systems.
+The restructuring was projected to save more than $25 million per year.